kvhnuke/vue-chrome-hmr/README.md

 ## Quick start

-To start with, let's load an run the extension in the browser.
+To start with, let's load and run the extension in the browser.

 First, build the extension from source: